pylhc/pylhc.github.io/docs/packages/pylhc/machine_settings_info.md

 Prints an overview over the machine settings at a provided given time, or the current settings if no time is given.

-Can be run from command line, parameters as given in `print_machine_settings_overview.main`.
+Can be run from command line, parameters as given in `machine_settings_info.main`.

 ```bash
 usage: machine_settings_info.py [-h] [--time TIME] [--start_time START_TIME]